imagej/imagej.github.io/_pages/help/editing/pitfalls.md

 Yay, *this* is now in italics!
 </div>
 {% endcapture %}
-{% include example code=block-elements-with-markdown %}
+{% include code-example code=block-elements-with-markdown %}

 {% include warning-box content="Be sure to ***put a newline before your `</div>`***!
 Otherwise you will get broken HTML.
 (Might be a bug in the Kramdown renderer?)" %}